 A doctor may make recommendations about follow-up care, such as avoiding heavy lifting or intense physical activity for a few weeks.

 A person can help relieve pain and discomfort by taking over-the-counter (OTC) medications, such as ibuprofen or acetaminophen.
+People should consider speaking with a doctor before taking OTC medications following surgery.

 People should report signs of an infection or another complication to a doctor as soon as possible.
 Signs of an infection include: